pinot-contrib/pinot-docs/operators/operating-pinot/server-startup-status-checkers.md

 ## Overview

 When operating Pinot in a production environment, it's not always desirable to have servers immediately available for querying when they have started up.
-This is especially so for realtime servers that may have to re-consume some amount of data before they are "caught up".
+This is especially so for real-time servers that may have to re-consume some amount of data before they are "caught up".
 Pinot offers several strategies for determining when a server is up, healthy, and available for querying.

 ### Health Checks